mikemensah21/Cybersecurity-Portfolio/Amazon Lightsail Linux 2 Instance Setup: Splunk Enterprise.md

 * Always keep your instance updated with the latest security patches.
 * Consider creating a snapshot of the instance after the base configuration is complete.

-## Contributing

-Feel free to contribute to this repository by submitting pull requests or opening issues for improvements or bug fixes.